Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 featured_image:
 ---

--In Keyboard shortcuts, no tab is shown.
-I'm expecting to still see the tools tab highlighted.

-- Keyboard shortcuts text seems very small, tons of white space.
+C - Keyboard shortcut lots of white space on large screens C - Clicking into any tool on tools tab unhighlights tool tab which is confusing

 - Are we printing shortcuts?
 Remove or updates section [shortcutprinting](#shortcut-printing)

-- Jogging shortcuts have X and Y and A, but no Z
+C - Jogging shortcuts have X and Y and A, but no Z
-- Resetting shortcut and setting it again shows the previous entry.
-Not sure if that's on purpose.
-Seen in gif.
-Happens on all shortcut fields, tried another and G appears again.
+C - Don't understand the extra step of adding then recording the keyboard shortcut C- Using key entry for a shortcut, that key is remembered when doing it again for another shortcut

-- Are we adding a turn off all shortcuts/enable all shortcuts button?
+C - Are we adding a turn off all shortcuts/enable all shortcuts button?

 - Are we doing preloaded gamepad profiles?